webaverse/docs/docs/user-guides/2-using-xrpackages.md

 ## Creating worlds

 The 'World' button at the bottom left will let you browse and select any existing worlds, for you to explore and modify.
-You can even create your own world with the 'New world' button!
+You can also create your own world with the 'New world' button!

 > ![The 'World' button on XRPackage.org/edit.html](/img/xrpackage-edit-world-button.gif)